 Your garage door won’t open completely

-If you have no problems closing your door but can’t get it to open all the way, you should also check if the rollers are damaged or rusty and inspect the limit switch for opening the door.
+If you can’t get your garage door to open all the way although you have no difficulty closing it, you should also check if the rollers are damaged or rusty and inspect the limit switch for opening the door.
 If this switch is set too far away from the motor, it may stop the door from opening completely.
 If that’s the case, you will have to adjust the switch and have it replaced if that doesn’t resolve the problem.

 Why does my garage door stop and go back up?